 Take a trip to a public garden and go for a stroll among the flower beds – they’ll likely have a whole range of plants on display, including those that don’t usually flourish in your country’s climate.
 Deliver a beautiful bouquet to a loved one or try your hand at some flower arranging – there are plenty of YouTube channels and flower arranging courses available to help get you started!

 And even if your part of the world is cold and dreary this time of year, you can still enjoy a day of learning about nature and all it has to offer humankind.
-Like flowers themselves, Plant a Flower Day was meant to be enjoyed.
+Like flowers themselves, National Plant a Flower Day was meant to be enjoyed.